jmartin4nrel/iedo_sandbox/README.md

 2. Test by running the example script run_example_plant.py

+3. Test out different model inputs by changing values in example_plant/input/plant/greenheart_config.yaml, specifically iron: technology and iron: ore_cost and re-running run_example_plant.py (These are just loading junk values for now, to test out the new iron.py technology module in GreenHEART)

 To run NED-toolbox:

 1. Switch to the "feature/ned" branch of HOPP/GreenHEART (no Jonathan Martin's fork still)